khadijahW/CyberFlash/README.md

 # Frontend
 - The frontend folder contains the files used to host the static website
 - The api folder contains the dotnet API deployed to Azure functions
+- The main.js file contains the visitor counter code

 # Backend
  - This is where the HTTP trigger function resides.
 When the functions is triggered it retrieves the CosmosDB item and adds 1 to it and returns this value to the GetResumeCounter

 # Workflow